 The factor IX assay is a blood test that measures the activity of factor IX.
-This is one of the substances involved in blood clotting (coagulation).
+This is one of the proteins in the body that helps the blood clot.

 You may need to stop taking some medicines before this test.
 Your health care provider will tell you which ones.

 This test is used to find the cause of too much bleeding (decreased blood clotting).
-It is also done if a family member is known to have hemophilia B. The test may used to see how well treatment for hemophilia B is working, as well.
+Or, it may be ordered if a family member is known to have hemophilia B. The test may also be done to see how well treatment for hemophilia B is working.

 Decreased factor IX activity may be related to: